 Welcome to Bergen

-It is the second largest city in Norway, serving as the country’s capital from 1200 till 1299, and is the most popular starting point into the fjords of Western Norway.
+It is the second largest city in Norway, that served as the capital of Norway from 1200 till 1299, and is the most popular starting point into the fjords of Western Norway.
 Even if you are in Norway just for the fjords, it is ideal to use this city as a base before setting off through Norway in a Nutshell, fjord cruises, or just venturing out by yourself with a car or bike.
 In this way you’ll get to experience city life in one of the best cities in Norway before experiencing one top rated “sights” in all of the world.

 Bergen boasts the best fish market in Norway at the end of the port where you can sample unique Norwegian food staples.
 Vendors sell everything from fresh fruit, jams, fish soup, whale, and even reindeer jerky last I was there.